Ketamine Assisted Psychotherapy:

 Payment plans can be made available

-• For most people their bodies feel heavy.
-Like they are moving in mud.
-You will most likely lay down the whole session, but are welcome to move if that’s what you need to do.
+• For most people, their bodies feel heavy.
+Like they are moving in mu, you will most likely lie down the whole session, but are welcome to move if that’s what you need to do.

 Your body feels distant, and it can feel like you are floating.
 Most report feeling a distance from painful memories or emotions.
 There is also an element of joy and ease that comes with ketamine